The 9 Best Telematics Companies for 2023

 1. Verizon Connect – Best overall

-2. Samsara – Best for managing vehicles
+2. Samsara – Best for organising dispatches

 3. Azuga – Best for efficient routes